 Accounting careers: Which CPA career path to choose

-If you’re considering accounting careers, there are a number of areas where you can be of use.
+If you’re considering different accounting careers, there are a number of areas you can explore.
 With an accounting degree, the possibilities are endless, as an accounting career path can lead to every industry that exists.
 There are even opportunities to consider non-accounting jobs with accounting degrees.

 Having the ability to keep companies and individuals in financial compliance and regulation is essential.
 General accountants provide guidance and act as advisers.
 They perform bookkeeping duties, develop budgets, give direction on the management of assets and investments, assist with retirement planning, and identify areas of concern that may cause financial liability.
-What can you do with a CPA?
+But, what can you do with a CPA license?
 Below, we explore industries and accounting careers that may be appealing for a future CPA.

 Accounting careers: Why would someone want to become an accountant?

-There are a number of reasons why someone would want to pursue a CPA career path.
-You may be part of a family business, like financial analysis or some other reason.
-These are some top reasons why someone would want to pursue an accounting career path:
+There are a number of reasons why someone would want to pursue different CPA career paths.
+The following are some of the top reasons why someone would want to pursue an accounting career path:

-- Employment - A major in any other field and a minor in accounting will still help garner a good job in an accounting career path, especially if you pass the CPA Exam.
+- Employment - Majoring in accounting can help you find a job upon college graduation, as it's an in-demand field.
+Similarly, a major in any other field and a minor in accounting will still help garner a good job in an accounting career path, especially if you pass the CPA Exam.

-- Promotions - Accountants get promoted on a regular basis and take on larger leadership roles within the organization.
+- Promotions - Accountants get promoted on a regular basis and take on larger leadership roles within the organization as they move up the corporate ladder.
 It is commonplace to have an accountant become a CFO, and later on the CEO of a company.

-- Prestige - Being able to say you are an accountant holds a certain prestige and notoriety.
+- Prestige - Being able to say you are an accountant holds a certain prestige and notoriety, especially if you have your CPA license.
 There are many people who have majored in this field who have gone on to do other great things.

 - Financial gain - The salaries for accounting careers tend to constitute quite a bit of money.
-Depending on the accountant’s goals, they can make even more money moonlighting on the side, especially during tax season.
+Depending on the accountant’s goals and skills, they can make even more money moonlighting on the side, especially during tax season.

 Did you know accountants are in great company?
 Accountants design business systems, are part of the FBI (Accountants helped arrest Al Capone), are heavily recruited by firms, are the do-gooders of many organizations, and help the government keep track of its finances.

-- Internal auditors - An internal auditor works in the recesses of the company to ensure they are operating effectively, efficiently and within regulatory compliance.
+- Internal auditors - An internal auditor works in the recesses of the company to ensure it is operating effectively, efficiently and within regulatory compliance.
 They evaluate financial systems, information reporting systems, management procedures and internal controls.
 They make sure the internal controls are working correctly, and search for waste or fraud to make sure all policies and regulations are in compliance.